cdl1994/ct/README.md

 ## File structure

 ### ./public
-* `index.html`: main html file, used for importing CDN and CSS Files.
+* `index.html`: main html file, used for importing files from CDN.
 Division named root is rendered by ReactJS.
 * `image/`: store all the images
 * `fonts/`: store all the fonts